MarceloDamian/collaboration-workflow-activity/instructions.md

        create mode 100644 gh_file2
     ```
 20. Now look at your working directory with `ls` and see that the files are
 there!
-The `merge` updates the working directory.
+The `merge` updates the working directory

+    ```bash
+     $ ls
+      file1  file2  file3 gh_file1  gh_file2  README.md
+    ```
     > _Now it is time to integrate your work on the `feature1` branch with
 the upstream changes in the `master` branch.
 But we will not use `merge`.
 This is a perfect chance to practice rebasing._

     > _Conceptually, your feature branch and the master branch look like
-the figure below._
+the figure below, although the number of commits on the master is greater
+than what this figure shows._

     <center>